 “John is like an alchemist, not only in the he is unkempt and dresses like a person who has fallen through the cracks, he also makes the mundane and unremarkable glow with newly imbued magic.”

 – Russell Brand, from the foreword to This Other London

 “He’s the everyman’s psychogeographer, hobbling across the hilltops with only a can of Stella and a dodgy knee for company….

 But this down-to-earth, booze-hunting ‘hippy wizard’ is a star in his own right.
 Brand describes Rogers as ‘like Prospero crossed with Mr Chips’, and a ‘tangle-haired shrub shaman’.
 We’d rather think of him as the Brian Cox of topology, inspiring wonder and curiosity on esoteric subjects (without using complicated words like topology and esoteric).”

 “John is Elizabethan, a film-poet, writer/walker from a better time.
 He has a history of alternative stand-up, alliances with Russell Brand and the deep-topographer Nick Papadimitriou.
 A history of persistent engagement in the politics of protest, being there, bearing witness.
 Keeping the record.
 And posting it.
 He was good company on a second circuit of London Overground; a series of excursions fitted in between school-delivery and school-collection.
 It seems that John did most of his own work, writing or editing, at night.
 He was self-funding, self-starting, a guerilla documentarist in the great tradition: green anorak, ruined left knee, camera in pocket.”

-– The Last London by Iain Sinclair
+– Iain Sinclair, from The Last London

 With Arthur Smith on BBC Radio4 Extra